gryantbilgan/project-1/README.md

 * If number of mistakes reached then game over
 * Place conditions on the gameboard
 * - must have numbers 1-9 in each box, row, and column with no repeat numbers
+* - if condition met then game won